jly0Tech/jly0Tech/README.md

  <table>
   <tr>
     <td valign="top">
-      <p>PC Technician with an associate degree in Information Systems and Technology and certified in CompTIA A+, Network+, and Security+.
+      <p> My name is Jimmy.
+I am currently working as a PC Technician and I have an associate degree in Information Systems and Technology and have CompTIA A+, Network+, Security+,
-       I am currently studying for CCNA and will graduate Bachelor's degree in May 2026.
+       and AWS CLF-002 certificates.
+I started IT homelab in August 2022 and I am currently studying for CCNA and will graduate Bachelor's degree in May 2026.
+I appreciate your time looking at my IT homelab down below.
       </p>
     </td>
     <td valign="top">